220926NET/trainer-code/Notes/angular.md

 ## Module
 - Angular module is like a namespace in C#
-- These contain different angular resources/segments, such as components and services
+- These contain different angular resources, such as components and services

 ## Component
 - They are smallest unit of reusable views with its own style, logic, and testing files